โšพ๏ธHonors Physics

 Infrared Radiation

-• Wavelengths from 700 nm to 1 mm—emitted by all objects based on their temperature (thermal radiation)
+• Wavelengths from about 700 nm to 1 mm, emitted by all objects with temperature above absolute zero (thermal radiation)

-• Associated with molecular vibration—when absorbed, IR increases kinetic energy of molecules, producing heat
+• Associated with molecular vibration.
+When absorbed, IR radiation increases the vibrational kinetic energy of molecules, which we perceive as heat.

-• Applications include thermal imaging and night vision—detects temperature differences by capturing emitted IR
+• Applications include thermal imaging and night vision, which detect temperature differences by capturing the IR that objects emit.
+Warmer objects emit more IR and at shorter peak wavelengths, consistent with Wien's displacement law.

-Compare: Microwaves vs. Infrared—both can heat materials, but through different mechanisms.
-Microwaves cause molecular rotation (especially in water), while infrared causes molecular vibration.
-This is why microwaves heat food from the inside out, while infrared heats surfaces first.
+Compare: Microwaves vs. Infrared.
+Both can heat materials, but through different mechanisms.
+Microwaves cause molecular rotation (especially effective in polar molecules like water), while infrared causes molecular vibration.
+This is why microwaves penetrate deeper into food and heat it throughout, while infrared heats surfaces first and relies on conduction to transfer heat inward.

 The Visible Window